"A Band Named After A Scientific Instrument? That's Cool."

 "I Don't Even Know Anymore."

 I guess the best way to explain my ambiguous feelings towards the group is to say that, for me, Van Der Graaf Generator are the fathers of "mediocre prog."
 (This should not be taken as me saying that VDGG themselves were mediocre, because I don't really believe that).
 As I've said many times on other pages on the site, I have nothing against prog rock as a whole, mainly because I refuse to buy into the notion that all the extra trappings prog brings to rock music are intrinisically incompatible with "the true spirit of rock and roll" (my personal least favorite phrase relating to rock music).
-Complexity, discord, "sophisticated" lyrics, non-traditional instrumentation etc are all perfectly fine by me, and the number of art-rock/prog-rock albums to which I give very high ratings on this webpage should aptly reflect that (if you don't believe me, visit all the pages on my site and note how many prog albums I've given grades of 13 or higher, and remember that a 13 represents a solid A- or A in my book).
+Complexity, discord, "sophisticated" lyrics, non-traditional instrumentation etc are all perfectly fine by me, and the number of art-rock/prog-rock albums to which I give very high ratings on this webpage should aptly reflect that.

 So why should I include this band on my site if I'm so irritated by so much about them?
 Because, dagnabbit, even the "bad" periods often have some positives, and the good moments are so stunningly moving and entertaining that it would be a travesty not to devote some of my webspace to them.
 Lead singer/songwriter/lyricist Peter Hammill may not, within the context of this group, have always put his talent to what my ears consider its best use, but that doesn't mean the talent wasn't always there.
 First and foremost, Peter is simply one of the best male vocalists I've ever heard in all of rock music - his range, both in octaves and emotive capabilities, is incredibly wide, giving him the chance to make some lyrics come alive that would simply have no chance in the hands of anybody else.
 He's also, at times, a fantastic lyricist - sometimes he tries a bit too hard to be "shocking" in his imagery (not in a kinky way, but more in a "too academic" way), and sometimes his lyrical fantasies go so over the top that it seems he himself forgets what they're supposed to be about, but the times when he doesn't let himself cross the line are a real pleasure.
 And finally, as much as it bugs me that he uses atmosphere as a replacement for music too often, he is nonetheless extremely gifted in creating said atmospherics, and from that perspective it's not hard for me to see why so many atmospherics buffs go nuts over this band.